inklein1997/Tech-Blog/README.md

 ## Installation Instructions

-1. Since **KeepUP** is primarily a NodeJS application, you must have NodeJS downloaded.
+1. Since **Tech Blog** is primarily a NodeJS application, you must have NodeJS downloaded.
 Please download [here](https://nodejs.org/en/download/) if you have not done so previously.

 <br>